Human Migration in Film

 Literature forces us to recognize the humanity of other people, even fictional people, and it can sometimes unearth deeper truths than non-fiction can.
 Literature’s capacity to generate empathy — rather than sympathy, or worse, disgust — makes it an indispensable source for understanding forced migration, particularly when we read works by people who have themselves experienced displacement.
 In the media, in politics, and in history textbooks, there is no shortage of xenophobic ideas about migration.
 Even well-meaning narratives from humanitarian actors or nations can flatten the humanity of people who’ve experienced displacement and present them as victims of history, traveling wordlessly through the world.

 Please note that because the books that follow are all about displacement, their pages contain potentially disturbing scenes and traumas.
 Please also note that no one is (or should be) defined by their most traumatic set of experiences, and the talented wordsmiths featured here (and their equally talented peers whose work is not listed below) have written many other books that are about topics other than forced migration.
-Writers who have experienced displacement, like all writers, have much to teach us about the full spectrum of human experiences and emotions, and we would do well not to pigeonhole the writers that follow as only “useful” for thinking about the pain of displacement.
+Writers who have experienced displacement, like all writers, have much to teach us about the full spectrum of human experiences and emotions, and we would do well not to pigeonhole the writers that follow as only “useful” for thinking about displacement.

 - Behrooz Bouchani, No Friend but the Mountains: Writing from Manus Prison (2018)

 - Sulaiman Addonia, Silence is My Mother Tongue (2018)